Grand Prix II

 Weather

-The weather modus was taken out of the game just weeks before the release, because the graphics did not look good enough.
-When some members of the internet community managed to activate parts of the weather code later on, they understood why it was taken out of the game.
+The game's weather system was disabled just weeks before the release, because its graphics did not look good enough.
+When some members of the Internet community managed to activate parts of the weather code later on, they understood why it was taken out of the game.

 Awards